cosmos/faucet/README.md

 ### Production

-First, set the environment variables for the frontend:
+First, set the environment variables for the frontend, using `./frontend/.env` as a template:

 ```
 cd $GOPATH/src/github.com/cosmos/faucet/frontend
+cp .env .env.local
-vi .env
+vi .env.local
 ```

 Then build the frontend.